November 19, 2020 4 min read

 Named after its prevalence in monkeys, this disease can be transmitted just as easily through rodents and other small mammals.
 It can be transmitted through a scratch or a bite, but it can also happen when a person or animal is exposed to an infected rodent's blood or bodily fluids.
 There is yet to be a cure for Monkeypox, but a vaccine can dramatically reduce the risk of infection.

 Keeping rats away from your pets can help keep them happy, healthy, and above all, safe.
 The top pick for pet owners with a rat problem is the unrivalled Goodnature A24 Rat and Mouse Trap.
-It's advanced and innovative design ensures that the trap traps every time and that it does so in the most humane way possible.
-The A24 is free of toxins, has official humane certification, and kills the rodent as instantaneously as possible so there is never any suffering involved.
+It's advanced and innovative design ensures that the trap traps every time and that it does so in the most quick-kill way possible.
+The A24 is free of toxins, and kills the rodent as instantaneously as possible so there is never any suffering involved.

 Every year, rats and mice enter 20 million U.S. homes uninvited.
 They reproduce rapidly, and can cost thousands of dollars in damages and extermination costs.
 They can ruin equipment, spoil food and start fires by chewing on wires.